Amazon Ads Connector for SSIS

 8. Proceed with selecting the desired Authentication Type.
 Then select API Base URL (in most cases default one is the right one).
 Finally, fill in all the required parameters and set optional parameters if needed.
 You may press a link Steps to Configure which will help set certain parameters.
 More info is available in Authentication section.

-Steps to get Amazon Ads Credentials : OAuth Authentication [OAuth]
+Steps how to get and use Amazon Ads credentials : OAuth Authentication [OAuth]

 2. Then click Sign in.

-3. If you don't have an account, press the button Create your Amazon Developer account.
+3. If you don't have an account, press Create your Amazon Developer account button to create one.

-4. Once logged in, click on your profile icon on the right-top of the window.
+4. Once logged in, click on your profile icon on the right-top of the window and hit Settings: Amazon developer profile settings

 Amazon Ads